LucyMauger/Summative/README.md

 EXECUTION INSTRUCTIONS:

 Open the "index.html" file.
-A local server may need to be run for the data visualisations to work.
+A local server needs to be run for the data visualisations to work.